kamrik/IntroText/summaries/long/Week06-git.md

     *   Relevant in many fields beyond software:
         *   *Mechanical Engineering:* Critical for managing blueprints (expensive to machine the wrong version).
 Need to track parts for different product versions (e.g., car models).
         *   *Legal Documents:* Managing text versions and tracking changes is essential.
-    *   Software is relatively lucky: Text files are easier for computers to compare than complex blueprints.
+    *   Software developers are relatively lucky: Text files are easier for computers to compare than complex blueprints.

 *   **Comparing Differences (Diff):**
     *   Even small text file differences can be hard for humans to spot manually.